FlexCommunityDevelopment/FlexPythonAPI/README.md

 *****************************************************************************************

 This is basically a copy of some Python code from Mark Erbaugh via the Flex Community site.
 I've run with it and have added support for the radio IQ stream, pan stream, and waterfall stream.
-It assumes there are no open pans on the radio - I do not recommend you run this Python code while an instance of Smart SDR is running as I'm seeing some confusion of stream IDs when this is done - no doubt due to my lack of understanding of how the radio supports multiple clients.
+It assumes there are no pan adapters in use on the radio - I do not recommend you run this Python code while an instance of Smart SDR is running as I'm seeing some confusion of stream IDs when this is done - no doubt due to my lack of understanding of how the radio supports multiple clients.